-This year's Annual General Meeting will be held at The Bonham Hotel, 35 Drumsheugh Gardens, Edinburgh EH3 7RN on Wednesday, 26 April 2023 at 12:00 noon.
+This year's Annual General Meeting will be held at the offices of Juniper Partners Limited, 28 Walker Street, Edinburgh EH3 7HR on Thursday, 16 May 2024 at 12 noon.
 The Board would welcome your attendance at the AGM as it provides shareholders with an opportunity to ask questions of both the Board and of the Executive Director.

-Resolutions 1 to 9 inclusive deal with the ordinary business of the meeting, namely the receipt of the Annual Report and Financial Statements, to approve the Directors Remuneration Report, to approve the payment of a final dividend, the election/re-election of the Directors of the Company, the re-appointment of the Auditor, and to authorise the remuneration of the Auditor.
+Resolutions 1 to 9 inclusive deal with the ordinary business of the meeting, namely the receipt of the Annual Report and Financial Statements, to approve the Directors Remuneration Report, to approve the payment of a final dividend, the re-election of the Directors of the Company, the re-appointment of the Auditor, and to authorise the remuneration of the Auditor.